 Glen Paley Memorial Award

 The Award provides an opportunity to recognise the valuable contribution and commitment of our Board and Branch Committee members, to the operation of the Association and its membership.
-Click here for more information and to apply.
+Click here for more information and to hear from past recipients.

-Scholarships and Branch Awards
+Bursaries and Branch Awards

 Branches also recognise members’ contribution and excellence in health promotion practice.
 See the Branches for more information.